addisonj/ff-2019-smoth-operator/pres.md

 ### Reuse Stream Logic with two sources

-- Another common pattern is two re-use logic in different jobs with different sources
+- Another common pattern is to re-use logic in different jobs with different sources
 - This requires external automation and/or external state to co-ordinate between the two different jobs

 ----